 Advising and Counseling Services

-Career, educational, vocational, and personal counseling is available both on an individual and group basis to assist persons with clarifying their values, developing effective decision-making skills, and setting appropriate life/career goals.
+Advisement for career, educational, vocational, and personal counseling is available both on an individual and group basis to assist persons with clarifying their values, developing effective decision-making skills, and setting appropriate life/career goals.
 Services include:

 - Interpret placement test scores and assisting the curriculum student in completing his/ her class schedule.

 - Assist students in developing skills in making intelligent decisions regarding vocational, educational, and personal/social plans (these skills complement classroom instruction and are designed to help persons know more about themselves, their strengths, and the world of work).

 - Provide referral services to institutional and community resources based on student needs.